21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 How do you make edible finger paint for babies?

 Food based paint is one of the safest finger paints for babies because, when they inevitably put their paint-covered fingers in their mouth, you don’t have to worry for their safety.
-Making food-based paint is easier than you think!

 Yogurt paint

-You can create homemade, edible finger paint using yogurt and a few drops of food coloring.
+You can create homemade, edible finger paint for babies using yogurt and a few drops of food coloring.
 The Salty Mamas edible yogurt paint recipe is a great resource for making your own yogurt paint.

 Pudding cup finger paint